Big Cat Rescue made famous by ‘Tiger King’ moving animals to Arkansas

 Turpentine Creek sits on 450 rural acres and is about seven times the size of Big Cat Rescue, the release said.

 One tiger and five bobcats will remain at Big Cat Rescue for the rest of their lives.
-When those cats passed, the Baskins said they would sell the Tampa area property.
+When those cats die, the Baskins said they will sell the Tampa area property.

 Construction on the new enclosures at Turpentine Creek has begun and is expected to take six months.
-Big Cat Rescue will move some cats there as soon as July 2023
+Big Cat Rescue is expected to move some cats there as soon as July 2023.